 If bobbing down a public river feels a tad too 'rustic', you'll be pleased to know that a more refined swimming experience is waiting for you over at the city's two designated bathing houses.

-Occupying their own peaceful sections of the riverbank, Rheinbad Breite and St Johann boast large decking areas where groups of friends can sunbathe together, as well as sunloungers and parasols for lazy afternoons under the Basel heat.
-Entry is around £5 for the day, which includes access to private changing facilities, and both are open from May to September, depending on the weather.
+Occupying their own peaceful sections of the riverbank, Rheinbad Breite and St Johann boast large decking areas where groups of friends can sunbathe together for lazy afternoons under the pleasant Basel heat.
+Entry is around £5 for the day, which includes access to private changing facilities, with both open from May to September, depending on the weather.

 Cool down with a soothing fountain soak

-For a soak alongside some epic scenery, make for Pisoni fountain, which is overlooked by the 1,000-year-old Basel Cathedral, or for something a little more sedate, head to the sequestered Schöneck-Brunnen fountain, tucked away in a quiet square.
+For an option that comes with some epic scenery, make for Pisoni fountain, which is overlooked by the 1,000-year-old Basel Cathedral, or for something a little more sedate, head to Schöneck-Brunnen fountain, tucked away in its own quiet, painterly square.

 In partnership with Basel Tourism